FGDES/DESTool/README.md

 DESTool is distributed under terms of the GLP vession 3; for details see the provided LICENSE file.
 Building on libFAUDES and libVIODES, DESTool benefits from a various student projects and external contributions.
-DESTool produces a list of libFAUDES authors/contributors vai its About dialog.
+DESTool produces a list of libFAUDES authors/contributors via its About dialog.

-Copyright (C) 2008-2024 Thomas Moor
+Copyright (C) 2008-2025 Thomas Moor